project-illium/illium-documentation/docs/protocol/libp2p.md

 ## Protocols

 The following protocols are supported by the illium node.
-The /ilx/ protocols will be futher defined in this documentation.
+The /ilx/ protocols will be further defined in this documentation.

 Network: `mainnet`, `testnet1`, or `regtest`
 ```